douglasdcm/guara/examples/web_ui/caqui_async/README.md

 # Introduction
+[Caqui](https://github.com/douglasdcm/caqui) is an agnostic (Desktop, Mobile and Web) driver which performs sync and async operations on UIs.

 The folder `asynchronous` contains the example of asynchronous execution using [Caqui](https://github.com/douglasdcm/caqui).
 The folder `synchronous` is the same synchronous test for performance comparison